legendkong/express-optel/README.md

 ### Step 1

 Initialize a folder to home your repository.
 I named it `express-optel`.
+Skip to step 3 if you are creating a fork of this repository.

 ### Step 2